vamshireddy/Eval-A-Distributed-Quizzing-System-Client/README.md

 Client Code for Classroom Quizing System on Android

 * ABOUT THE PROJECT
   * This project was Develeloped by me and my team mates for IIT Bombay.
-It is mainly focussed on the student's interaction in the classroom.
+It is mainly focussed on student's interaction in the classroom.
   To help the teacher in the classroom evaluating the students about the material he/she taught we have designed an Networked Application which runs distributedly on the AAKASH Tablets and interact with the teacher.